erjonh-dev/newyorktimes-clone/README.md

 ## Description

-A replica of the New York Times homepage, developed with React.
-The project uses the official New York Times API to fetch and display top articles, categorized by sections and subsections.
-The interface is designed to stay true to the original site, providing a smooth and responsive user experience.
+A React-based replica of The New York Times homepage, utilizing the official New York Times API to retrieve and showcase top articles, organized by sections and subsections.
+The interface closely mirrors the original site, ensuring a seamless and responsive user experience.